octachrome/piberry/README.md

 - 12-bit PWM audio using DMA.
 - A basic modular audio pipeline (sine wave VCO, attack-decay envelope).
 - Very basic GPIO interrupt handling (if you ground GPIO 17, it plays the kick drum).
+- All DIY - no Linux, no third-party libraries (well, apart from libgcc).

 Coming soon: